 Before joining Scaled Inference, Pavel worked at Palantir Technologies on their data integration tools.
 A prior transplant from the academic world, Pavel attended Jacobs University Bremen, Germany as a postdoctoral fellow in Electrical Engineering studying space-time coding schemes for massive multi-user wireless communications, and in Mathematics, researching fundamentals of stochastic time-frequency analysis that seemed to almost violate the Heisenberg uncertainty principle, but actually didn't.
 Pavel has not found a book he doesn't like, but his greater passion for traveling leaves Pavel with little opportunity to rustle pages in peace.

 Mat began his technical recruiting career in 1999 while living in New York City.
-Mat worked on the recruiting agency side until 2010 and then moved internal as a recruiter at Akamai Technologies.
-Mat joined Google and worked there for four years before heading up the recruiting organization at Yik Yak.
-Mat is an avid sports fan (played baseball at the collegiate level), a foodie and IPA enthusiast.
+He worked on the recruiting agency side until 2010 and then moved internal as a recruiter at Akamai Technologies.
+He joined Google and worked there for four years before heading up the recruiting organization at Yik Yak.
+He is an avid sports fan (played baseball at the collegiate level), a foodie and IPA enthusiast.

 Yanpu holds a B.E in Microelectronics from SUN YAT-SEN University and recently graduated from Cornell University with a MPS in Information Science where he spent most of his time on interactive technology and web development.
 He is attracted to fancy and cool user interfaces, which has inspired him to become a coder who designs and builds his own fancy applications.
 In his spare time he tinkers with DIY projects and painting.